debaun-pac/debaunstaff/README.md

 If you’re new to the DeBaun PAC crew, feel free to sign up for events even if the roles are filled, as we’ll have you shadow someone who has performed the role before, so you can see how we operate.
 You’ll catch on quickly.

-The first few events listed occur during orientation, and some of you may not be on campus yet.
-No worries.
-Do jump in once you land on campus.
-In addition to the listed events, we’ll schedule crew calls and staff training, dates and times to be announced.

 ## Events
 *(at DeBaun Auditorium unless otherwise noted)*